dataflowr/Project-graph-neural-net/README.md

 ## Training GNN for the node clustering problem

 For the training of our GNN, we generate synthetic datasets as follows: first sample two graphs using the Erdos Renyi algorithm with a probability p_intra.
-Then we join the two graphs by adding with a probability p_inter every edges between the nodes of the two graphs.
+Then we join the two graphs by adding with a probability p_inter each edge between the nodes of the two graphs.
 We obtain then a dataset of graphs for which we know the original clusters.
-We then use a node embedder E as shown below and compute a similarity matrix EE^T. The GNN is trained to maximize the similarity between nodes from the same cluster, and to minimize the similarity between nodes from different cluster.
+We then use a node embedder E as shown below and compute a similarity matrix EE^T. The GNN is trained to maximize the similarity between nodes from the same cluster, and to minimize the similarity between nodes from different clusters.
 In order to mesure the accuracy of the model, we can use a k-means algorithm to get clusters from EE^T and then compare them with the original ones.

 ![](images/similarity_net.png)